blend-capital/docs-v2/tech-docs/integrations/integrate-pool.md

 // This loads the poolMetadata and data for all reserves in the pool. const pool = await PoolV2.load(network, poolId);
 const reserve = pool.reserves.get(asssetId);

-// ---- To load a single reserve ----

-// The backstop take rate is the percentage of interest earned by the backstop module
-// and defined within the pool configuration. const backstopTakeRate = poolMetadata.backstopTakeRate;

-// The reserve index is based on the order the reserve was added to the pool, and
-// is also the same order as the reserve list in the pool metadata. const reserveIndex = 0;
-const reserveId = "C...";

-const reserve = await ReserveV2.load(network, poolId, reserveIndex);
 ```

 If you only support one reserve, you can load the reserve directly.